 Wilmer Eye Institute, Johns Hopkins Medical School

 “The Foundation, existing as an independent private entity, is able to very quickly fund young investigators and fund new and exciting projects.
-The Foundation has really played a major role in getting a number of important projects off the ground which would not have happened without FFB support.
-FFB has stimulated interaction and collaboration between different scientific groups and centers, and it has funded a variety of research meetings that have helped scientists learn about areas outside of their own, so they can do more productive and more powerful research.”
+The Foundation has really played a major role in getting a number of important projects off the ground, which would not have happened without its support.
+The Foundation Fighting Blindness has stimulated interaction and collaboration between different scientific groups and centers, and it has funded a variety of research meetings that have helped scientists learn about areas outside their own, so they can do more productive and more powerful research.”

 Univ. of Iowa Hospitals and Clinics, Dept. of Ophthalmology & Visual Sciences